 Just as schools celebrate the achievements of African Americans during Black History Month and of women on National Women’s Day, how about turning the 100th day of school into an event that “inoculates [children] against ageism,” as Jill Vitale-Aussen of the Eden Alternative suggests in this scathing blog post?
 Dress Like a 100-Year-Old Day: A Call to Action, a new campaign spearheaded by the Eden Alternative, Pioneer Network, and Leading Age—three organizations at the forefront of culture change around aging—aims to do exactly that.

+Use the campaign’s great graphic any way you like.
 Download their Call to Action Letter_to_Educators, discuss it with teachers and parents and school officials, ask senior centers and retirement homes to make this a powerful opportunity to engage with local schools—and insist on change.
 Or as a less restrained commenter put it, “Let’s turn this obscenity into an opportunity . . . yell, scream, protest if your child’s school is participating in one of these events!”
 Movements need direct actions, and this one has fantastic potential for a movement against ageism.

 * * *

 In addition to the Call to Action Letter_to Educators, here are some other resources to share with teachers.
 You’ll find them, and lots of other stuff, on Old School, our newly-launched clearinghouse of anti-ageism resources.

 - Lesson for middle and high school students: https://www.tolerance.org/classroom-resources/tolerance-lessons/what-is-ageism

 - Using picture books to teach about ageism: http://www.lindseymcdivitt.com/2013/07/17/educators-on-using-picture-books-to-change-attitudes-to-aging/